djmaity/md-davis/docs/index.md

 <iframe src="acylphosphatase_residue_wise_data_aligned.html" frameborder="0" width="1200px" height=700px></iframe>

-Some instructions for creating these types of plots are available here: https://github.com/djmaity/md_davis/instructions.html help for each command in MD&nbsp;Davis can be accessed with `-h`, for example
+Some instructions for creating these types of plots are available here: [Instructions](http://djmaity.com/md_davis/instructions.html) and instructions for calculating surface electrostatic potentials can be found here: [Electrostatics](http://djmaity.com/md_davis/electrostatics.html)

+help for each command in MD&nbsp;Davis can be accessed with `-h`, for example
 ```shell
 md_davis -h